peteroupc/peteroupc.github.io/random.md

 Seeds also come into play in other situations, such as:

-* **Verifiable randomness.** _Verifiable random numbers_ are random numbers that are generated solely from information that is and/or will be publicly available and that are disclosed along with all the information required to verify their generation.
-Usually, at least some of the information used to derive such numbers is not known by anyone until some time after the announcement is made that those numbers will be generated.
+* **Verifiable randomness.** _Verifiable random numbers_ are random numbers that are disclosed along with all the information required to verify their generation.
+Usually, of the information used to derive such numbers, at least some of it is not known by anyone until some time after the announcement is made that those numbers will be generated, but all of it will eventually be publicly available.
+In some cases, some of the information required to verify the numbers' generation is disclosed in the announcement that those numbers will be generated.

     One process to generate verifiable random numbers is described in [RFC 3797](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
 Although the source code given in that RFC uses the MD5 algorithm, the process does not preclude the use of hash algorithms stronger than MD5 (see the last paragraph of section 3.3 of that RFC).
 * **Noise.** Randomly generated numbers can serve as _noise_, that is, a randomized variation in images and sound.
 The RNG used to generate the noise--